labex-labs/open-source-labs/python/python-mastery/lab-ex4-4-customizing-attribute-access/en/finish.md

 # Summary

-In this lab, you learned about powerful Python mechanisms for customizing attribute access and behavior:

-1. **Custom Attribute Control**: You learned how to use `__setattr__` to restrict which attributes can be set on an object, providing controlled access to object properties.

-2. **Proxy Pattern**: You implemented a read-only proxy that wraps existing objects and prevents modifications while maintaining their functionality.
+In this lab, you have learned about powerful Python mechanisms for customizing attribute access and behavior.
+You explored how to use `__setattr__` to control which attributes can be set on an object, enabling controlled access to object properties.
+Additionally, you implemented a read - only proxy to wrap existing objects, preventing modifications while preserving their functionality.

-3. **Delegation vs. Inheritance**: You explored delegation as an alternative to inheritance for code reuse and customization.
-You saw how to use `__getattr__` to forward method calls to a wrapped object.

-These techniques provide you with flexible ways to control object behavior beyond standard inheritance.
-They're particularly useful for:
+You also delved into the difference between delegation and inheritance for code reuse and customization.
+By using `__getattr__`, you learned to forward method calls to a wrapped object.
+These techniques offer flexible ways to control object behavior beyond standard inheritance, useful for creating controlled interfaces, implementing access restrictions, adding cross - cutting behaviors, and composing behavior from multiple sources.
+Understanding these patterns helps you write more maintainable and flexible Python code.

-- Creating controlled interfaces to existing objects
-- Implementing access restrictions or validation
-- Adding cross-cutting behaviors like logging or monitoring
-- Composing behavior from multiple sources

-Understanding these patterns allows you to write more maintainable and flexible Python code that leverages the full power of Python's object model.